nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 Pros:

-* Easy to sign in with Google account without asking for too much information
+* Users can easily sign in with Google account without asking for too much information
 * Uses a novel way to display tasks
-* Clear to see the emergency of tasks
+* Users can see the emergency of tasks easily
-* Easy to add detail information for tasks
+* Users can add detail information about tasks easily

 Cons:

 * Small font size
-* After clicking on close menu button or show menu button, the tasks in the same interface do not become larger or smaller accordingly.
+* The interface might not be good enough.
+After clicking on close menu button or show menu button, the tasks in the same interface do not become larger or smaller accordingly.
-* There are boards, labels and due dates, which might be too complex and troublesome for some users.
+* Detailed information of tasks includes boards, labels and due dates, which might be too complex and troublesome for some users.

 **Wunderlist**

 Pros:

 * Accessible on many devices.
-* Easy to sign in with Google account without asking for too much information
+* Users can easily sign in with Google account without asking for too much information
 * Lists including not only tasks from work but also movies to watch and familiy etc. Creates a less stressful environment for users.
 * Interface is simple and clear
-* Can make list copies or share lists easily
+* Users can make list copies or share lists easily.
-* Can start conversations
+* Users can start conversations with each other.
-* Can set reminders while creating tasks
+* Due dates of tasks are clearly shown.

 Cons:

-* Web application is either not well developed or very hard to use (unintuitive).
-I could not add a task after trying for 10 minutes.
-(Difficult to add a task)
+* Web application is either not well developed or unintuitive.
+New users might face difficulties when trying to add new tasks.
-* Android application does not allow due time to be set directly when setting (creating?) new task
+* Users can not set due date and reminder directly when creating new task.
-* Tasks cannot be sorted by due date
+* Tasks cannot be sorted by due date.